openvinotoolkit/openvino/docs/ops/movement/ShuffleChannels_1.md

 **Detailed description**:

-Input ND tensor of `data_shape` is always interpreted as 4D tensor with the following shape:
+Input tensor of `data_shape` is always interpreted as 4D tensor with the following shape:

     dim 0: data_shape[0] * data_shape[1] * ... * data_shape[axis-1] (or 1 if axis == 0)
     dim 1: group
     dim 2: data_shape[axis] / group
     dim 3: data_shape[axis+1] * data_shape[axis+2] * ... * data_shape[data_shape.size()-1] (or 1 if axis points to last dimension)

-So the dimensions before and after the dimension pointed by `axis` are flattened and reshaped back to the original shape after channnels shuffling.
+Trailing and leading to `axis` dimensions are flattened and reshaped back to the original shape after channels shuffling.

-The operation is equivalent with the following transformation of the input tensor *x* of shape *[N, C, H, W]*:
+The operation is equivalent to the following transformation of the input tensor `x` of shape `[N, C, H, W]` and `axis = 1`:

 \f[
 x' = reshape(x, [N, group, C / group, H * W])\\